Preparing Your Proposal for Submission to SPO or IAO

 The Questions tab in Phoebe includes compliance and other questions needed for department and SPO or IAO proposal review, similar to the questions found on the Proposal Review Form.
 Initially, only a few questions are available, with a yes/no choice.
 If you answer yes, additional sub-questions will open on the screen.
 You must complete the Questions tab before you can submit your proposal to SPO or IAO.

-To fill out the questions, click the Show button on the General Questions panel.
-You will see four questions that must be answered either yes or no. Depending on your answer, you may then have additional questions to answer and may also need to provide additional information in a text box.
+To fill out the questions, click the Show button on each panel.
+You will see questions that must be answered either yes or no. Depending on your answer, you may then have additional questions to answer and may also need to provide additional information in a text box.
 When you are done, you can click the Save button on the bottom of the screen and you should see the panel change from (Incomplete) to (Complete).

 Attachments and Notes tab